tbradbury/learning-site/md-posts/build-docker-image.md

 This starts the docker container on port 3000 you can go to [localhost:3000](http://localhost:3000/) to try it.

-If you run `docker images` you will see it give you an image that is **350MB** lets see if we can reduct this.
+If you run `docker images` you will see it gave you an image that is **350MB** lets see if we can reduct this.

 ```
 # base image needed to run node application